ska-telescope/developer.skatelescope.org/src/getting-started/devenv-setup/pycharm/docker-compose-configuration.rst

 .. image:: docker-compose-environment-variables.png
     :align: center
+    :alt: Environment variables dialog box, showing that the DOCKER_REGISTRY_HOST variable is set to ska-registry.av.it.pt and the DOCKER_REGISTRY_USER variable is set to tango-example.
+The "Include parent environment variables" box is ticked.

 The final Configure Remote Python Interpreter dialog should look like this:

 .. image:: docker-compose-remote-interpreter.png
     :align: center
+    :alt: Configure Remote Python Interpreter dialog box, showing that the Docker Compose radio button is selected.
+The Server drop-down is set to "Docker", the Configuration file(s) are set to "./docker-compose.yaml".
+Service is set to "powersupply".
+The Environment variables are set from the previous dialog box.

 Click 'OK' to apply your changes.